The Best Barbecue Joint in Every State

 Bombers BBQ, Munster

-Burnt ends are the specialty of this barbecue joint, which boasts that all of their meats are smoked a minimum of 15 hours.
+Burnt ends are the specialty at Bombers BBQ, which boasts that all of their meats are smoked a minimum of 15 hours.
 The staff is particularly friendly, and visitors should be prepared to be bombarded with military paraphernalia—it’s their entire motif.

 Smokey D’s BBQ, Des Moines

 Choices abound at Smokey D’s—their championship-level meat offerings include chopped pork, pulled chicken, pit ham and burnt ends, among others.
-If you doubt their accomplishments, look no further than their huge (and full!) trophy case for affirmation.
+If you doubt that this is one of the best barbecue restaurants in America, look no further than their huge (and full!) trophy case for affirmation.

 Joe’s Kansas City Bar-B-Que, Kansas City

-Consistently on “best of” lists and often at the top, this establishment was originally a gas station.
+Consistently on “best of” lists and often at the top, Joe’s Kansas City Bar-B-Que was originally a gas station.
 That doesn’t slow them down at all, as you’ll find world-famous ribs and brisket that always meet high standards.
 They’ve even earned Anthony Bourdain‘s seal of approval.

 Moonlite Bar-B-Q Inn, Owensboro

 Mutton is on the menu at this revered Kentucky restaurant.
-They’ve been serving it, along with more typical barbecue fare, for over 60 years, and to say that they’ve mastered its proper preparation would be quite the understatement.
+Moonlite Bar-B-Q has been serving it, along with more typical barbecue fare, for more than 60 years, and to say that they’ve mastered its proper preparation would be quite the understatement.

 The Joint, New Orleans

 This place pays homage to its location with chaurice sausage, a classic Creole pork sausage seasoned with fresh vegetables.
 Since opening in 2004, their meats, smoked on-site, have only gotten better and more popular.
-Smoke is so important to these folks that even the salad comes with a smoked dressing.
+Smoke is so important to The Joint that even the salad comes with a smoked dressing.
 Try New Orleans-style recipes at home.

 Salvage BBQ, Portland

 Delicious meats of all kinds are served at this hip Maine restaurant.
-As a bonus, they offer beef fat fries, stellar mac and cheese and hush puppies that you won’t soon forget!
+As a bonus, Salvage BBQ offers beef fat fries, stellar mac and cheese and hush puppies that you won’t soon forget!
 For those who don’t mind sharing, the Meat Coma is a great option—it includes 1/4 rack of ribs, 1/3 pound of brisket and chopped pork, plus a cup of chili.

 Chaps Pit Beef, Baltimore